danielgtaylor/node-desktop-uploader/README.md

 ## Basic Example

 Create a new desktop uploader instance.
-It takes an optional options object where you can set initial paths to watch and a few options, like the number of concurrent uploads. **Note**: the uploader is created in a paused state.
+It takes an optional options object where you can set initial paths to watch and a few options, like the number of concurrent uploads and how many times to retry failures. **Note**: the uploader is created in a paused state.

 ```javascript
 var DesktopUploader = require('desktop-uploader').DesktopUploader;